The-OpenROAD-Project-Attic/ioPlacer/README.md

 make lib
 `````

-The library file (libioPlace.a) will be on the 'ioPlacer/lib` folder
+The library file (libioPlacer.a) will be on the 'ioPlacer/lib` folder

 #### IO Placement Arguments